- Important Characteristics of RSEI

 Because RSEI results reflect changing population size at the local level, a facility's relative contribution to the risk-related score could increase or decrease even without changes in its releases over time.
 Therefore, population trends should be considered when examining a facility's environmental management practices for the causes of changes in relative risk over time.
 RSEI results have greater certainty when examining national or other aggregated levels as compared to disaggregated results at the local or facility level.

-More detailed information on the data and methods used in RSEI can be found in the Methodology Document for RSEI Model Version 2.3.1, May 2012(PDF) (88 pp, 461K, About PDF).
+More detailed information on the data and methods used in RSEI can be found in the Methodology Document for RSEI Model Version 2.3.2, July 2013(PDF) (89 pp, 381K, About PDF).

 The model uses the reported quantities of TRI releases and transfers of chemicals to estimate the impacts associated with each type of air and water release or transfer by every TRI facility.
 The risk-related impacts potentially posed by a chemical release are a function of chemical toxicity, the fate and transport of the chemical in the environment after it is released, the pathway of human exposure, and the number of people exposed.